NockyCZ/CS2-Deathmatch/README.md

 <p align="center">
-<b>Deathmatch</b> plugin is a game mode where players respawn immediately after being killed, allowing them to practice shooting and movement without the typical match constraints.
+<b>Deathmatch + MutliCFG</b> plugin is a game mode where players respawn immediately after being killed, allowing them to practice shooting and movement without the typical match constraints.
+MutliCFG allows you to set up special modes that change the gameplay to different types such as Only Pistols, Only AWP, Rifles, etc.
 Use gamemodes like <b>Custom</b> , <b>Casual</b> or <b>Deathmatch</b> for the plugin to work properly.<br>
 Designed for <a href="https://github.com/roflmuffin/CounterStrikeSharp">CounterStrikeSharp</a> framework<br>
 <br>